Frequently Asked Questions

 Do all pre-reqs have to be completed before I submit my application?

 No, however, pre-reqs must be successfully completed (with a "C" or better)prior to entering the nursing program.
+If you are applying for a fall program, YOU MUST COMPLETE ALL PRE-REQS DURING THE SPRING SEMESTER.
+YOU CANNOT FINISH PRE-REQS DURING THE SUMMER.
 To be considered for admission, we must have your PCC Nursing Application, TEAS-V ® scores, high school transcript, and all college transcripts.

 Do I have to submit a high school transcript?